 - Flying Seafood Special: Flying manta rays are among Sapiro's wildlife.

-- Licensed Game: It has a licensed mobile game called Encantadia Blast.
+- Licensed Game: The 2016 reboot of the series has a licensed mobile game called Encantadia Blast.

 - Magic Knight: In the original 2005 run, the Sang'gres were not only skilled at magic and manipulating their own element but are elite warriors as well.

 - Mineral Macguffin: The elemental gemstones the Hathorians are after, and that their respective keepers are trying to protect.
 They're the whole reason the show's plot kicked off.

 - Multi-Part Episode: Episodes of the 2016 reboot are divided into chapters.
 Most have only one chapter, but some have more than one chapter at once, and sometimes more than one episode will contain a given chapter (e.g. episodes 15 and 16 both comprise Chapter 19, "The Bad Vision of Minea").

 - One-Word Title: Encantadia is only one word.
 Book 2, titled Etheria, also counts.